immersed-web/samVR/README.md

 https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html

 ### 1. Download the repository from github
-To install Origoshift and run it on your own server, you first need to retrieve the repository from github.
+To install SamVR and run it on your own server, you first need to retrieve the repository from github.
 Using the terminal, go to your home folder on the server:
 ```
 cd ~